kinoz01/zone01-Projects/ascii-art/ascii-art-all/README.md

 **Note 2:**
 Be careful when using characters like single quotes and others, you will need to escape them so the program can work correctly!

+**Note 3:**
+You can't use a substring that has a flag pattern as a color argument.

 **Extreme Example**